plgd-de/virtual-desktop/README.md

-# virtual-desktop

-an init-script for virtual desktops at the playground.
+# init-script for virtual-desktop

-the script is made for the lxc template "debian-10-standard_10.7-1_amd64.tar.gz".
+made for the lxc template "debian-10-standard_10.7-1_amd64.tar.gz".

-it creates  lightweight rdp reachable desktops with browser for our a clientless remote desktop gateway guacamole.
+it creates lightweight lxc virtual rdp desktops with browser, terminal and editor for our a clientless remote desktop gateway guacamole hosted on proxmox.

 run with